glados-domotics/api/README.md

 ```

-## Database managment
+## Database management

 Adminer (formerly phpMinAdmin) is a full-featured database management tool written in PHP.
-Conversely to phpMyAdmin, it consist of a single file ready to deploy to the target server.
+Conversely, to phpMyAdmin, it consists of a single file ready to deploy to the target server.
 Adminer is available for MySQL, MariaDB, PostgreSQL, SQLite, MS SQL, Oracle, Elasticsearch, MongoDB and others via plugin.

 You can easily access Adminer via your web browser on `localhost` and port you choose in your `.env`.